anonprofile/CleanData_Project/CodeBook.md

   * Mag = Magnitude
   * Acc = Acceleration
   * Gyro = Gyroscope
-  * BodyBody = body
+  * BodyBody = Body

 **6. Create a second, independent tidy data set from the data set created in step 4.
 The new tidy data set contains the average of each variable for each activity and each subject.
 The data set is written to a tab-delimited file called tidy.txt and has been uploaded to this repository.**
   1. Summarize "dataMerged" on the mean of each variable for each activity label and subject ID pair
   2. Reshape "dataMerged" with melt to transform the data into the long narrow form of tidy data
-  3. Move the subject ID column to the first position
+  3. Move the Subject column to the first position
-  4. Appropriately label the columns of the tidy data set
-  5. Write the tidy dataset to tab-delimited file tidy.txt in the working directory
+  4. Write the tidy dataset to tab-delimited file tidy.txt in the working directory

 ---